This is an all-time favourite question; does life have a meaning?

 But is there a self in the first place that could own life?

-While the ‘I’ try to find or assign meaning to life, there is being lost in the heavy veil of dreamland – made of mental constructs – lost in the content of the story about life and not seeing what IS.
+While the ‘I’ try to find or assign meaning to life, the veil of dreamland – made of mental constructs – is taken for granted without seeing the simplicity of what actually IS.
 Life is happening right here, right now and nobody is living it.

 Searching for meaning is just a form of seeking.